Hundreds gather downtown to rally against anti-Asian violence

 “You just show up for our brothers and sisters, we show up for each.
 It’s very clear that the Asian community will show up for each other,” he added.

-Matt Honey is one of the participants of the event.
-He participated in the crowd for the entire three-hour duration of the march.
+District 6 Sup.
+Matt Haney was also in attendance, along with board President Shamann Walton and former Sup.
+Sandra Lee Fewer.
+Haney participated in the crowd for the entire three-hour duration of the march.

 “I’m not an Asian, but when I saw the news, [seeing] Asian people get killed, it makes me angry, it makes me sad — but we all have to be determined to take action,” Honey said.
 “It’s also a time for non-Asian people to listen and to learn, because a lot of Asian people are experiencing racism and discrimination.
 And it’s not widely talked about.
 So it’s also a time for us to learn more and educate ourselves.”